 This week is veterinary technician week and I wanted to highlight the very important job that veterinary technicians perform.
 Here at Country Friends Veterinary Clinic, we employ some of the best that I have ever worked for (and I have worked with a lot of technicians)!

 For me being a doctor, veterinary technicians are my right hand and I could not practice exceptional medicine without them.
 It takes numerous years to become trained and gain all the essential skills needed.
 In addition to on the job training, they may become certified by attending a special school for veterinary technicians.
 They continue to learn during their careers and update their skills by attending continuing education seminars.

 Veterinary technicians are under the direct guidance and supervision of the doctors.
 Just look below to see the incredible number of duties they perform.
 No wonder it is difficult for us to function without them!

 - In-Patient Medical Care– give medications, assist or perform treatments, diagnostics & monitoring, place IV catheters, draw blood, run lab tests, administer IV fluids, cleaning, feeding, and walking patients as needed.

-- Room technician– assisting doctor with outpatient appointments, preparing, restocking, cleaning exam room, check patients in and out, take history and vitals, input date into patient medical record, ensure a smooth and timely flow of appointments from the check-in to the discharge
+- Room technician– assisting the doctor with outpatient appointments, preparing, restocking, cleaning exam room, check patients in and out, take history and vitals, input date into the patient medical record, ensure a smooth and timely flow of appointments from the check-in to the discharge

 - Anesthesia– induction, maintenance, monitoring, & recovery of patients, clean / maintain anesthesia equipment